apache/airflow/docs/apache-airflow/executor/debug.rst

 2. It is significantly faster than running code with a DebugExecutor as it does not need to go through a scheduler loop
 3. It does not perform a backfill

-This executor can be used with any supported database (including a local SQLite database) and will ``fail fast`` as all tasks run in a single process.
+This approach can be used with any supported database (including a local SQLite database) and will ``fail fast`` as all tasks run in a single process.

 To set up ``dag.test``, add these two lines to the bottom of your dag file: